 How To Take Snapchat Videos/Pictures Without Touching the Screen

 At TechJunkie, we use every social network imaginable.
 From Facebook and Instagram to Twitter and TikTok, we love every social network site out there today, but there’s nothing more we love than Snapchat.
-The app is built around sharing moments of your life with your friends and family, and though Instagram and other apps have copied a lot of ideas originally developed by Snapchat, we’ve stayed with the app until this point.
-There are a few things that Snapchat does really well, but unfortunately, recording without touching the screen isn’t one of them.
-Normally, capturing video without touching the screen can be pretty difficult if you aren’t sure how the apps works.
+The app is built around sharing moments of your life with your friends and family, and although Instagram and other apps have copied a lot of ideas initially developed by Snapchat, we’ve stayed with the app until this point.
+There are a few things that Snapchat does well, but unfortunately, recording without touching the screen isn’t one of them.
+Usually, capturing video without touching the screen can be pretty tricky if you aren’t sure how the apps work.
 Let’s take a look at your options within the app itself, as well as using Snapchat on both Android and iPhone.